 For instance, let’s say in 2013, a PPC Specialist managed a campaign for Raymour and Flanigan Furniture.
 Something as random as Kim Kardashian’s 2013 Met Gala dress trending could have potentially (and bizarrely) boosted couch sales.
 So it pays to stay on top of trends.

 Managing Campaigns: The bulk of their workday is spent setting up and managing PPC campaigns.
 (Here’s where the doughnuts are made!)
 This involves: continuous ad testing, updating negative keyword lists, whitelisting strong performing sources, researching competitors, monitoring campaign performance, checking in with clients, and creating reports.

 Of course, an hour for lunch and the occasional 15-minute break is thrown in there.
 And in their spare time, a PPC Specialist may create original content for its company blog, focusing on PPC related topics.

 Job Outlook: A Strong Future

 For those currently in the field (or looking to get into it), there’s no lack of jobs out there.
 Search the words PPC Specialist and you’ll see several job postings right at your fingertips, like this one from Blue Corona:

 Blue Corona’s job posting mirrors the typical required experience and education for a PPC Specialist.
 Although it doesn’t mention salary, PPC Specialists are paid a variety of ways.
-Some are paid straight salary, others performance based only, or some even get base salary plus commission.
-While it varies, the industry norm for an entry level position is typically a salary in the mid-forties.
+Some are paid a straight salary, other performance-based only, or some even get a base salary plus commission.
+While it varies, the industry norm for an entry-level position is typically a salary in the mid-forties.

 PPC Specialists play an integral role in online advertising, and their day-to-day routine is never boring.
 If you’re a PPC Specialist, you should be proud.
 And if you’re not, maybe you should consider making a career change and joining the ‘cool kids.’This article was originally posted in July 2015 and has been republished with new information.